pieterjanv/ansible-local-facts/README.md

-The robust roles `robust_locally_scoped_outer` and `robust_locally_scoped_nested` can be called without explicitly utilizing the a `call` role; `include_role` can be used directly.
-This is desirable because it should allow one to implement locally scoped role facts without changing the interface of existing roles, provided they are called using `include_role`.
+The robust roles `robust_locally_scoped_outer` and `robust_locally_scoped_nested` can be called without explicitly utilizing the a `call` role; `include_role`, `import_role` and the `roles` keyword can be used directly.
+This is desirable because it should allow one to implement locally scoped role facts without changing the interface of existing roles.

 This comes at the cost of having to include a tiny bit of boilerplate in `tasks/main.yml` of these roles, and moving the actual tasks to a separate file.